SavantLogics/SavantLogics/README.md

 Thank you for reading.
 Have a nice day.

-Yu can find me on LinkIn!
+You can find me on LinkedIn!
 https://www.linkedin.com/in/rodney-hawkins/

 <!---